Six Observatories You Can Go To See the Universe Through a Telescope on Long Island

 2. Custer Institute and Observatory

 Founded in 1927, Custer Institute is Long Island’s oldest public observatory.
-Every Saturday evening, the observatory opens to the public, offering guided tours of the night sky using powerful telescopes, including one of the largest refracting telescopes in the U.S. Custer also hosts astronomy lectures, concerts under the stars, and other educational events.
+Every Saturday evening, the observatory opens to the public, offering guided tours of the night sky using powerful telescopes, including one of the largest folded refracting telescopes in the U.S. Custer also hosts astronomy lectures, concerts under the stars, and other educational events.
 The observatory is supported entirely by volunteers and donations.

 Where: 1115 Main Bayview Road, Southold